mr4tt/zotbot/README.md

 - [Jonestown](https://en.wikipedia.org/w/index.php?title=Jonestown&oldid=1231039360) - The Peoples Temple Agricultural Project, better known by its informal name "Jonestown", was a remote settlement in Guyana established by the Peoples Temple, an American cult under the leadership of Jim Jones.
 Jonestown became internationally infamous when, on November 18, 1978, a total of 918 people died at the settlement, at the nearby airstrip in ...

 - [List of common misconceptions](https://en.wikipedia.org/w/index.php?title=List_of_common_misconceptions&oldid=1231212291) - Each entry on this list of common misconceptions is worded as a correction; the misconceptions themselves are implied rather than stated.
 These entries are concise summaries of the main subject articles, which can be consulted for more detail.

-- [Corporate Memphis](https://en.wikipedia.org/w/index.php?title=Corporate_Memphis&oldid=1229117026) - Corporate Memphis (alternative names: Alegria art, big tech art, flat art, or corporate artstyle) is an art style named after the Memphis Group that features flat areas of color and geometric elements.
-Widely associated with Big Tech illustrations in the late 2010s and early 2020s, it has been met with a polarized response, with criticism focusing o...

 # misc
 - [Revenge Font](https://revengefont.com/) - Someone vandalised our building and we made a font out of it.
 Download it and donate towards local initiatives that will improve the art in East London.